cazamabiw/CST8002_PracticalProject_010_PawineeMahantamak/README.md

 3. **Enabled adding, editing, and deleting records in memory**
 4. **Persisted data back to a CSV file using UUID filenames**
 5. **Implemented unit tests for core functions**

+---

+## Practical 3: Object-Oriented Design & Polymorphism
+In **Practical 3**, the code was extended to apply **Object-Oriented Programming (OOP) principles** using traits and **polymorphism** in Rust.
+The project now supports multiple views of the export data (full, summary, and financial) by defining a trait and implementing it across different record types.

+1. **Defined the ExportRecord trait as an abstract interface (superclass) with a display() method and dynamic type support via as_any()**
+2. **Implemented three concrete record types that override the trait methods:**
+  - NaturalGasLiquidExport – full record view
+  - ExportSummary – summarized data (e.g., period, product, volume)
+  - ExportFinancial – financial data (e.g., CAD and USD values)

+3. **Refactored the display functionality to use dynamic dispatch (Box<dyn ExportRecord>) for runtime polymorphism**

+4. **Enhanced the menu to allow users to select record type (full, summary, financial) when viewing data**

+5. **Used downcasting via as_any() to convert trait objects into concrete types inside the manager.rs module**

+6. **Maintained clean separation of concerns by following the N-Layered Architecture (presentation, business, persistence, model)**

+7. **Applied SOLID Principles:**
+- **Single Responsibility Principle:** Each struct (ExportSummary, ExportFinancial, etc.) is focused on one specific view
+- **Open/Closed Principle:** New record types were added without modifying existing logic
+- **Liskov Substitution Principle:** Trait objects are used interchangeably across modules
+- **Interface Segregation Principle:** ExportRecord trait includes only essential methods
+- **Dependency Inversion Principle:** Business logic in manager.rs relies on abstractions (ExportRecord), not concrete implementations